 Revisiting The Last Dance

 I loved The Last Dance, the ten-part documentary about the 1990’s Chicago Bulls championship run.
-One of my only fond early-Covid memories is watching the new episodes Sunday night two at a time for five straight weeks with my son.
+A fond early-Covid memory is watching the new episodes Sunday night two at a time for five straight weeks with my son.
 We’re both huge NBA fans.
 And this was a time for us to hang out (and set him straight on Jordan vs. Lebron).

-I’ve watched it a few more times taking notes for a leadership lessons blog post.
+I’ve watched it a few more times and found myself jotting down notes for a leadership lessons blog post.

 There’s so much there.

-An opportunity to witness individual greatness, team building, and champions at work through the fun lens of basketball.
+An opportunity to witness individual greatness, team building, and champions at work through sports at its highest level.

 Tough decision-making.